 Action will be taken on the infected premises to reduce the risk of the disease spreading, including movement restrictions.
 For some diseases, like foot and mouth disease and African swine fever, this will include culling all susceptible animals.
 Premises are then cleaned and disinfected with strict rules on restocking.

 The government investigates where the disease came from and whether it has spread.

 The government puts restrictions on all premises where the disease is likely to have spread from or to (for example when animals have been moved).

 Further restrictions in a wider area may be introduced, depending on the risk of the disease spreading.
 In the case of foot and mouth disease in particular, animal movements would be restricted throughout the country.
 For some diseases control zones are automatically applied.
-APHA will tell you what action to take – this depends on the nature of the disease and EU requirements.
+APHA will tell you what action to take – this depends on the nature of the disease and UK requirements.

 The following activities that could spread disease may be banned: